MarcinIgna/FolderSync/README.md

    touch sync_log.txt
    ```

+5. Ensure that both the source and replica folders exist before running the synchronization.

-5. Run the script with the following command:
+6. Run the script with the following command:

    ```bash
    python sync_folders.py /path/to/source/folder /path/to/replica/folder <interval> /path/to/logfile.txt